sermpezis/ai4netmon/use_cases/ripe_ris_extension/README.md

 ## Results: CDFs of characteristics of top-K extra ASNs that reduce most the bias

 We calculate the detailed distributions per dimension for the top-K (K=50 or K=200) extra monitors that could be added to RIPE RIS to decrease the bias the most.
 See detailed plots [here](./Plots_charactertistics_extra_monitors.md)

+## Results: CDFs of characteristics of top-K extra ASNs that reduce most the bias filtered

+We calculate the detailed distributions per dimension for the top-K (K=50 or K=200) extra monitors that could be added to RIPE RIS to decrease the bias the most; _we consider only extra monitors that bring proximity improvement more than 1000_.
+See detailed plots [here](./Plots_characteristics_extra_monitors_filtered.md)